 - “The laying on of hands.”
 Restored in the late 1940s and 1950s.

 - “The resurrection of the dead”.
 About which we know little or nothing because of the pernicious doctrine of the “rapture.”

 - “Eternal judgment.”
-About which we no little or nothing because it is not often preached.
+About which we no little or nothing because it is seldom preached.

 It is impossible for those who have once been enlightened, who have tasted the heavenly gift, who have shared in the Holy Spirit, who have tasted the goodness of the word of God and the powers of the coming age.
 (Hebrews 4:4,5)

 The Christians being addressed in the Book of Hebrews had: